 When we became a family that wanted to build our House upon the Rock, upon His Words, this scripture became a cornerstone of our House:

 Hear, O Israel: The Lord our God, the Lord is one.
 You shall love the Lord your God with all your heart and with all your soul and with all your might.
 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates (Deut 6:4-9).

-He wants all of us to strive to be our very best and he encourages us to pursue our dreams, which is why I am a writer.
+He wants all of us to strive to be our very best and he encourages us to pursue our dreams, which is why I am a writer, instructional designer, and why I finished my second graduate degree at age 50.
 He prays for us.
 He takes us to church.